I don’t like the beach.

 Cascade de la Rivière Couleuvre

 We drove up to the parking lot in Anse Couleuvre in Le Prêcheur and I realized that this would be my last hike in Martinique, at least for a little while.
 At the entrance you find the preserved ruins of an old estate that produced indigo and cocoa starting in the 17th century.
 From here, you can choose to spend time on the beach, a wild location with black sand, high cliffs and exceptionally tall coconut trees, stay at an exorbitantly priced but very exotic bed and breakfast, hike to Grand Rivière, or walk to one of the tallest waterfalls in Martinique.
-The last one is what Tom and I came to do.
+The last one is what my partner and I came to do.

 From the start of the hike, we entered the humid tropical forest marked by ravines and lush vegetation, much of which are trees that were planted for consumption of their fruits: Mamey apple, breadfruit, coffee, cocoa, mango and bitter orange… Whereas the hike is meant to be an easy walk along a river with some uphill recommended for anyone, I wondered why five minutes from the end I was sweating profusely and ready to collapse.